KervyYu/SQL_Project_DataAnalysis/README.md

 # Tools I Used
 These are the tools I personally used to tackle this project:

-   - SQL
+   - SQL - This is the backbone for the overall analysis of the project.
+My goal for using this is to learn and familiarize SQL queries and to be able to know how to use SQL for analysis.
-   - PostgreSQL
+   - PostgreSQL - The database that I used to store the job posting dataset.
-   - Power BI
+   - Power BI - The tool that I used for proper and eye-catching visualization to let the people see my insights clearly.
-   - Visual Studio Code
+   - Visual Studio Code - The IDE that I used to do my analysis.
+From creating tables, to querying and analyzing the dataset, it will be done in this IDE.
-   - Git and Github
+   - Git and Github - For version control and sharing my analysis, ensuring collaboration and project tracking.

 # Analysis